 Communication is Always the Key

 Once in recovery, it is so important to keep an open line of communication with your loved ones.
 I found this personally to be difficult because I was so far away from my family members.
 It is easy to get swept up in your new life in recovery and forget about the ones that love you most, but take the time to show gratitude for them and talk with them frequently.
 Don’t leave them wondering what is going on with you and if you are okay.
 Understandably, they assume you are using it again if you aren’t communicating.
 This will never help in your quest to rebuild trust.
 Recovery and rebuilding trust takes action, time, and effort 100% of the time.
 These few things above helped my family to trust me again.
 Today we have a better relationship than we ever have because I never stopped putting in work.
 Even to this day.
 Remember to give them time and space while you continue to work.
 The trust will come back if you can trust in the process.
-Evoke Wellness MA is here to help you built trust back by taking the first step and finding a recovery program for you.
+Evoke Wellness at Cohasset is here to help you built trust back by taking the first step and finding a recovery program for you.